ros2/design/articles/intraprocess_communication.md

 ![Latency and CPU of Client/Service](../img/intraprocess_communication/latency-cpu-client-service-ipc.png)

+From this simple experiment we can see the great improvement in latency when using the proposed intra-process communication, even for the smallest of the messages tested where latency is four times smaller.
+The improvements in CPU are move visible when the bigger the messages get.
+CPU improvements are clearly visible for messages from 1MB, but seem to have same performances for 10Kb.

+Same conclusions are obtanined after repeating the test on an x86_64 machine:

 #### Performance evaluation on x86_64 Intel i9-8950HK CPU @ 2.90GHz

 | Msg Size   |   IPC    |  Latency [us] | CPU [%] |